xefonon/BandwidthExtensionRIRs/README.md

-BandwidthExtensionRIRs
+RIR Bandwidth Extension
 ==============================

-Deep generative models for extending the bandwidth of reconstructed room impulse responses corrupted by undersampling.
+This repository contains the code for the paper "Generative adversarial models for reconstructing room impulse responses" by
+E. Fernandez-Grande, X. Karakonstantis, D. Caviedes Nozal, and P. Gerstoft submitted to the Journal of the Acoustical Society of America (JASA).

+The paper will be available in the near future.

 Project Organization
 --------------------